edamla/mediterraneanagency/_books/2021-09-01-factory-error.md

 In this book, a few words that your eyes will meet might touch your heart.
 Perhaps a few lines will shake you or us.
-Maybe they will shake you and become a means for you to form your own sen- tences, what do you think?
+Maybe they will shake you and become a means for you to form your own sentences, what do you think?
 <!--more-->